jpgmv1998/reproducible_paper_template/randomReferences.md

 [Replication tutorial - Lars Vilhuber](https://labordynamicsinstitute.github.io/replication-tutorial-2019/#/12) - Replication and Reproducibility in Social Sciences and Statistics: Overview and Practice (2019).

+[Cutting Edge Reproducibility in Economics - Lars Vilhuber](https://labordynamicsinstitute.github.io/bitss-cutting-edge-2022/#1) - Prepared for presentation at BITSS 2022 Annual Meeting on 2022-02-11.
+This presentation is about reproducibility, and it is created in a reproducible way.

 [RA Manual - Gentzkow & Shapiro Lab](https://github.com/gslab-econ/ra-manual/wiki) - Manual intended to introduce their workflow for new Research Assistants

 [Archive GitHub repo with Zenodo](https://guides.github.com/activities/citable-code/) - Guide on how to archive GitHub repository and assign a DOI with Zenodo.